 Conclusion

 There you have it, folks!
-A time-travel through the ’90s – a decade that truly shaped programming as we know it.
+A time-travel through the ’90s – a decade that genuinely shaped programming as we know it.
 Remember, understanding the past is crucial to innovating for the future.
 Until the next Computer History Wednesday, keep those keycaps clacking and stay curious!